03 Mar Vatican City and Vatican Museums explained

-Among the citizens, one of the most colorful army in the world, the Swiss Guards (110 members), who have served the pope for 500 years.
-Their uniforms were never designed by Michelangelo (who wasn’t probably much into fashion!), as the legend claims, but by Jules Maxime Repond, commander of the Swiss Guards in the early 1900’s… and yes, it’s a real army, being responsible for the security of the Pope and guarding all the main entrances to the Vatican State.
+Among the citizens, is one of the most colorful armies in the world, the Swiss Guards (110 members), who have served the pope for 500 years.
+Their uniforms were never designed by Michelangelo (who wasn’t probably much into fashion!), as the legend claims, but by Jules Maxime Repond, commander of the Swiss Guards in the early 1900s… and yes, it’s a real army, being responsible for the security of the Pope and guarding all the main entrances to the Vatican State.

 Entrances to Vatican City

 There are 6 main entry points, but only a few for common mortals: the entrances you are probably looking for are the entrances to the Vatican Museums and Saint Peter’s Basilica, or the Petriano entrance (left-hand side of the left colonnade looking at the obelisk in Saint Peter’s Square), if you are going to attend a Papal Audience when held indoor (in the Hall of Paul the VI).
 If you have to collect your Papal Audience tickets, you will have to go first through the metal detectors in Saint Peter’s Square and then head to the Bronze Door, which is located on the right-hand side of the Basilica of Saint Peter, just past the security checks.

 Now, unless you are a diplomat or a cardinal, the only part of the Vatican one can visit are the Vatican Museums (on a guided tour or on your own), comprising the historical palace, once home of the popes, with the popes’ art collection and the Sistine Chapel, and Saint Peter’s Basilica.
 To visit the Vatican Gardens, you need to be on a tour guided by the Vatican staff (you can book it on the Vatican website).
 In this latter case, you can stay inside the Museums after the tour of the gardens ends, without paying for other admission tickets.